omaskery/server-saver/README.md

 #### Executable

-The executable launcher is the simplest _useful_ launcher, able to start and stop a program that acts as the server when players connect & disconnect as appropriate.
-This is appropriate if you have a game server running on a machine but just want the server to shut down when not in use.
+The executable launcher is the simplest _useful_ launcher, able to start and stop a targetr server when players connect & disconnect as appropriate.
+This is appropriate if you have a game server running on a machine but just want it to shut down when not in use.

 This launcher assumes that the executable being launched will immediately start serving on a static address.